Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

-In a special case in which the dipole moments are polarized under an external field, the DDI takes a simple form:
+In the special case in which the dipole moments are polarized under an external field, the DDI takes a simple form:

-where $\theta$ is the angle between the polarization direction and the relative position ${\bm r}$ [see Fig.~\ref{fig:dipole_config}(b)].
-Because $V_{\rm dd}$ is negative (positive) for $\theta=0$ ($\pi/2$), the DDI interaction favors a ``head-to-tail'' configuration [Fig.~\ref{fig:dipole_config} (c)] as opposed to a ``side-by-side'' one [Fig.~\ref{fig:dipole_config} (d)].
+where $\theta$ is the angle between the direction of the polarization and the relative position ${\bm r}$ [see Fig.~\ref{fig:dipole_config}(b)].
+Because $V_{\rm dd}$ is negative (positive) for $\theta=0$ ($\pi/2$), the DDI favors a ``head-to-tail'' [Fig.~\ref{fig:dipole_config} (c)] rather than ``side-by-side'' [Fig.~\ref{fig:dipole_config} (d)] configuration.
 The long-range character ($\sim 1/r^{3}$) of the DDI becomes prominent in low-energy scattering.
-When a potential decreases as $1/r^{n}$ for large $r$, the phase shift $\delta_l$ behaves in the zero-energy limit as $k^{2l+1}$ if $l<(n-3)/2$ and as $k^{n-2}$ otherwise~\cite{LandauLifshitz_QM}.
-For a potential with $n>3$, such as van der Waals potential ($n=6$), the main contribution at $k\to0$ is an {\it s}-wave channel $\delta_0\sim k$, and therefore, the potential can be described with a single parameter, namely, with the {\it s}-wave scattering length.
-On the other hand, when $n=3$, all partial waves contribute to the scattering as $\delta_l\sim k$, and therefore, the scattering process is no longer described with a single parameter such as the {\it s}-wave scattering length.
-Moreover, the anisotropy of the DDI induces coupling between partial waves.
+When a potential decreases as $1/r^{n}$ for large $r$, the phase shift $\delta_l$ behaves in the zero-energy limit as $k^{2l+1}$ if $l<(n-3)/2$ and as $k^{n-2}$ otherwise (see, e.g., \textsection 132 of Ref.~\cite{LandauLifshitz_QM}).
+For a potential with $n>3$, such as van der Waals potential ($n=6$), the main contribution at $k\to0$ is an {\it s}-wave channel with $\delta_0\sim k$, and therefore, the potential can be described with a single parameter, namely, the {\it s}-wave scattering length.
+On the other hand, when $n=3$, the scattering amplitude logarithmically diverges at the low-energy limit, and therefore, the scattering process is no longer described with a single parameter such as the {\it s}-wave scattering length.
+Moreover, the anisotropy of the DDI induces coupling between different partial waves.
 Because the dipole interaction is described by rank-2 spherical harmonics and it therefore has {\it d}-wave symmetry, a partial wave of angular momentum $(l,m)$ is coupled to $(l,m+\Delta m_f)$ and $(l\pm2,m+\Delta m_f)$, where $\Delta m_f$ is the change in the projected total spin of colliding particles and $\Delta m_f=0$ for the polarized case.
-Although there is no diagonal term for the $l=0$ channel, this coupling induces the effective potential for $l=0$ that behaves as $r^{-6}$ at large distances.
-Hence, the dipole interaction generates a short-range interaction as well.
-Yi and You~\cite{Yi2000,Yi2001} have shown that away from the shape resonance~\cite{Marinescu1998,Deb2001}, the effective interaction between two dipoles can be described with the following pseudo-potential (see also~\cite{Derevianko2003,Derevianko2005}):
+Although there is no diagonal term for the $l=0$ channel, i.e., $\langle l=0,m=0|V_{\rm dd}(\bm r)|l=0,m=0\rangle=0$, the second-order perturbation induces an effective potential for $l=0$ that behaves as $r^{-6}$ at large distances.
+Hence, this part of the dipole interaction can be described with a short-range interaction, and it is important to keep in mind that the $s$-wave scattering length may be altered when we change the strength of the DDI by an applied electric field.